Lexamenrf44/Lexamenrf44/README.md

 Have acted as both Lead QA and Senior QA.
 Feel comfortable whether leading a team or acting as an individual contributor.

+Feel free to browse my profile.
+If you have any questions or would like to schedule an interview, contact me

 <div align="center">
 <a href="https://www.linkedin.com/in/abarashkov45/">
 <img src="https://img.shields.io/badge/visit%20my%20Linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white" alt="linkedin" />